b-crawford/knn_query_point_placement/README.md

 The objective is to minimise $t$ and find $X = \\{x_1, ..., x_t\\}$ such that $=T_{X, k, S} = S$.

+We next try to prove the existance of an optimal solution, against which to meausure our algorithm.
+For that we will need the concept of a Voronoi cell.

+## Voronoi cells

+[Voronoi diagrams](https://en.wikipedia.org/wiki/Voronoi_diagram) are a way to parition the space into areas such that the KNN algorithm will return the same answer for every point in the cell.
+They are most usually seen for $k=1$ i.e. each point in a cell has the same nearest neighbour.
+They can however be extended to $k$ nearest neighbours.
+Now each point in the cell has the same $k$ nearest neighbours.
+In our above notation a Voronoi cell of order $k$ for a subset of points $P \subset S $ (where $|P|=k$) is defined as $V_{S, P} = \\{x : T_{x, k, S} = P \\}$

 ## Existence of an optimal solution

-Lets we try to prove the existance of an optimal solution, against which to meausure our algorithm.

 _Theorem_: Given a set $S$ and an integer $k$ where $|S| \text{ mod } k = 0$, $\exists$ a set $X = \\{x_1, ..., x_t\\}$ such that $\cup_{i} T_{x_i, k, S} = S$ and $|X| = \frac{|S|}{k}$.